open/close all folders

 - Heroes Love Dogs: Snowy is Tintin's longest companion and trying to hurt Snowy is one of very few ways to get Tintin genuinely mad.

 - Iconic Outfit: The plus-fours.

-- Incorruptible Pure Pureness: Immune to any kind of vice whatsoever (except getting drunk, once, in Tintin and the Broken Ear...and for his initial racism, although that was more Characterization Marches On than anything else).
+- Incorruptible Pure Pureness: Immune to any kind of vice whatsoever (except getting drunk, a few times in the earlier volumes ...and for his initial racism, although that was more Characterization Marches On than anything else).

 - Indy Ploy: Tintin's resourcefulness and quick thinking has gotten him out of more tight spots than he can count.

 - Intergenerational Friendship: All of his friends are either significantly older than him or significantly younger.

 - Intrepid Reporter: Subverted as his adventures only have a very tenuous connection to his job if at all.
 It's implied that he writes about his adventures afterwards and that's what we're reading in the comics.